shubhamjha03563/RoastBot/README.md

 A facebook messenger bot that can roast you sometimes.
 Please don't feel bad because it probably doesn't care.😜

+(This app also contains Rest APIs as a microservice to handle and maintain the APIs separately.)

 ![op1](https://user-images.githubusercontent.com/62183815/166323107-388cb7dc-963d-417b-aacb-815263acea0d.gif)

 ![op2](https://user-images.githubusercontent.com/62183815/166323208-f5ea9262-a9f3-4f66-8191-90f7401b3dd0.gif)